Order of Saint Basil the Great: Development

-Supression in Russia
+Suppression in Russia

 In the last years of the 18th century, most of the Ruthenian lands came under the Russian Empire, where the Order along with the whole Ruthenian Church was persecuted.
 Eventually the monasteries were subjected to the Russian Orthodox Church.
-A small part of modern-day Ukraine came under Austrian rule where the fate of the Ruthenian Church was much better.
+A small part of modern Ukraine came under Austrian rule where the Ruthenian Church fared much better.
 However, the Order suffered under the policies of Emperor Joseph II directed against all religious orders.
-In the second half of the 19th century efforts were undertaken to renew the Order.
-By 1882 it was reduced to just 60 monks in 14 monasteries.
-With permission from Pope Leo XIII the Basilian Constitution was updated with help from the Society of Jesus starting with the Dobromyl monastery, by which it became less sedentary and more missionary, among other things allowing the monks to work with the Ukrainian diaspora overseas.
-The Basilians reached Brazil (1897), Canada (1902), United States (1907), and Argentina (1934).
+In the second half of the 19th century, efforts were undertaken to renew the Order.
+By 1882, it was reduced to just 60 monks in 14 monasteries.
+With permission from Pope Leo XIII, the Basilian Constitution was updated with help from the Society of Jesus starting with the Dobromyl Monastery, by which it became less sedentary and more missionary, among other things allowing the monks to work with the Ukrainian diaspora overseas.
+The Basilians reached Brazil (1897), Canada (1902), the United States (1907), and Argentina (1934).
 New provinces were established covering Transcarpathia, Hungary, and Yugoslavia and Romania.
-By 1939 the number of monks rose to over 650.
-In 1944 the order purchased the John E. Aldred Estate at Lattingtown, New York, now known as St. Josaphat's Monastery.
+By 1939, the number of monks rose to over 650 and in 1944, the Order purchased the John E. Aldred Estate at Lattingtown, New York, now known as St. Josaphat's Monastery.

-Following the Second World War, the Soviets entered further into Europe and forced the Ukrainian Greek Catholic Church underground.
-In all of the Soviet-controlled territories only a single Basilian monastery was left open, in the Polish capital of Warsaw.
-Nonetheless, the Order survived among the Ukrainian diaspora in the free world (and in communist Yugoslavia where the regime was relatively benign) and in Ukraine itself where the monks secretly prayed and catechized.
+Following the Second World War, the Soviet Union entered further into Europe and forced the Ukrainian Greek Catholic Church underground.
+In all Soviet-controlled territories, only a single Basilian monastery was left open, in the Polish capital of Warsaw.
+Nonetheless, the Order survived among the Ukrainian diaspora in the free world, in communist Yugoslavia where the regime was relatively benign, and in Ukraine itself where the monks secretly prayed and catechized.

 Revival

 After the collapse of the Soviet Union, the Order was reestablished in independent Ukraine and other Central and Eastern European countries such as Hungary, Romania, Slovakia and Portugal.
-Some old monasteries have been restored and new ones established.
-In 2001 there were over 600 monks, 300 of them in Ukraine.
+Some old monasteries have since been restored and new ones established.
+In 2001,there were over 600 monks, 300 of whom were in Ukraine.